CraterCrash/godot-orchestrator-docs/docs/about/faq.md

 Orchestrator is licensed under the <ExternalLink href="https://www.apache.org/licenses/LICENSE-2.0">Apache License, Version 2.0</ExternalLink>.

 * **What license is Orchestrator logo and marketing images under?**<br/>
-The Orchestrator logo and marketing images, including this website, are Copyright © 2023 Vahera Studios.
+The Orchestrator logo and marketing images, including this website, are Copyright © 2023 Crater Crash Studios.
 All Rights Reserved.

 * **Do you offer support for this plugin?**<br/>
 Yes, we are committed to providing support for our plugin, simply leave your questions on our discord.